 Types of article

-1. Full length original papers (max.
-3000 words)
+1. Full length original articles (max.
+3000 words, without references)

 Describe original scientific work in the field of radiation oncology or related areas.
 The content of the paper should be sufficient to reach valid conclusions.
 Full papers should include a structured abstract and be divided into sections (Introduction; Materials and Methods; Results; Discussion; References; Tables; Figures) and should not normally exceed 6 printed pages, including references and a maximum of 6 tables/figures.
 Additional material can be submitted as supplementary files.

 Rigorous critical assessment of clinical and/or laboratory research in a field of interest to the journal and its subscribers.
 Reviews are normally solicited by the Editors, and it is suggested that authors wishing to contribute a review article contact the Editor-in-Chief.
 Reviews should follow the overall structure of full length articles but can be slightly longer (up to 8 printed pages, including references and a maximum of 6 figures or tables,) and should have an unstructured abstract.

 Editorials and commentaries relate to articles in the journal or to issues of relevance for the readership.
 This type of communication is normally solicited by the Editors.
 Instructions will then be provided separately.